Jontem/jontem.github.io/_posts/2021-11-11-calling-printf-from-the-c-standard-library-in-assembly.md

   - assembly
 ---

 This is the fourth post about x86 assembly.
-In this post I will show an example how to call printf from the C standard library from assembly code.
+In this post I will show an example how to call the printf function from the C standard library in assembly code.

 ```asm